 A good way to meet expats when first moving to Portugal is to check out meetup groups, of which there are many in the bigger cities.
 If you have questions about your move, you’ll also find a Portugal expats forum where you can ask any pressing questions that you may have.

-Americans tend to enjoy living in large cities, such as Lisbon and Porto, while the Algarve Coast is also proving to be a popular place for those that are looking for endless sunny days in the south of the country.
-Here are four popular choices for Americans living in Portugal.
+Americans tend to enjoy living in large cities, such as Lisbon and Porto, while the Algarve Coast is also proving to be a popular place for those who are looking for endless sunny days in the south of the country.
+Here are four popular choices for Americans in Portugal.

 Lisbon